-Mineral Density (kg/m 3) Components
+Mineral Density (kg / m3) Components

 Halite 2,170 NaCl

-Sylvite 1,990 KCl
+Sylvite 1,990 КСІ

 Carnalite 1,600 KMgCl 3 · 6(H 2 O)

-Insolubles 2,510 - 2,870 Anhydrite, dolomite, quartz, muscovite, and other minor mineral components (Nutrien Pilot Plant, 2018)
+Insolubles 2,790 Anhydrite, dolomite, quartz, muscovite, and other minor mineral components (Nutrien Pilot Plant, 2018)

 All Nutrien potash mines measure and record the in-mine % K2O grade and insoluble content of the mined rock.
-Magnesium content is only measured at Lanigan and Rocanville since carnallite is sometimes a component of the ore at these two mines.
+In addition, carnallite content is also measured at Rocanville since it can be a component of the ore.
 From this set of measurements, density of the ore can be calculated.